In the mood for brunch or coffee? Here's our edit of the best cafes in Singapore...

-The Coffee Academics, multiple locations including Scotts Square and Raffles City
+The Coffee Academics, multiple locations including Raffles City Shopping Centre and Millenia Walk

 You may think the cupcake craze is over, but big players like Plain Vanilla ain’t going anywhere.
 One of the OGs on the scene, the secret to its success is an emphasis on quality – only the finest of ingredients like French butter, pure Madagascar Bourbon vanilla and bittersweet Belgian chocolate are used.
 No shortcuts, no preservatives.

 Plain Vanilla, multiple locations including Tiong Bahru and Ion Orchard

 It’s founded by the folks behind menswear brand Benjamin Barker, but they certainly know their stuff when it comes to food and drinks.
 Here, you’ll find particularly intriguing brunch items including a rosti benedict and a hearty Assembly brunch.
 The pasta dishes are scrumptious too – we suggest you go for the truffle carbonara or crab pomodoro.

 The Assembly Ground, #01-01, Cineleisure, 8 Grange Road, Singapore 239695

 Looking for outstanding mille crepes?
 You can find them all at Lady M. Get a window seat at the Orchard Central branch for some people-watching as you tuck into one of the seasonal delights.
 For something different, Lady M also whips up fantastic confections like vegan chocolate tarts and eclairs.